 Whether starting afresh with a brand new site, or renovating an old one, working with a new home construction pest control professional will help you address some important issues ahead of time, such as:

 - Termite Treatment.
-A new construction termite treatment helps to form chemical barrier to protect your building from later infestations.
+A new construction termite treatment helps to form a chemical barrier to protect your building from later infestations.
 This may include treating the soil prior to any slab placement, as well as specifically treating the areas where wooden doors, cabinets, and other items will be placed.

 - Monitoring.
-Pest monitors help to assess the surrounding area so you can be aware of what types of pests are nearby and how you might prevent infestation of your building site.
+Pest monitors help to assess the surrounding area so you can be aware of what types of pests are nearby and how you might prevent the infestation of your building site.